danielabar/meblog/src/markdown/rails-kafka-consumer.md

 config.autoload_paths << Rails.root.join("services")
 ```

-## Lean Consumer
+## Refactor Consumer

-Now that we have a model for validations, and a service that does the business logic, we can update our consumer to make it "leaner", that is, take on less responsibilities.
+Now that we have a model for validations, and a service for business logic, the consumer can be refactored to take on less responsibilities.
 This will eliminate the complexity warning from Rubocop and make the code more maintainable.

 In the version shown below, the consumer instantiates the `UpdateProductInventoryService` by passing it the message payload, and then invokes the `process` method on the service.
 If the `process` method does not return a truthy value, an error message is logged containing all the service error messages and the message is moved to the dead letter queue: